 Comer, R. J. & Comer, J. S. (2019).
 Fundamentals of abnormal psychology (9th ed.).
 Worth Publishers.

-Fay, S. (2022).
-Pathological: The true story of six misdiagnoses.
-HarperOne.
+Earley, P. (2006).
+Crazy: A father's search through American's mental health madness.
+Berkley Publishing Group.
 Purpose: Abnormal Psychology is a junior level course designed to introduce students to the field of psychopathology, including overviews of history and treatment.
 Controversies and limitations of current conceptualizations of psychopathology will be reviewed, with the goal of providing a broad and diverse base for understanding the contexts within which the field currently operates.
 Objectives:

-1) Be able to articulate the contextual and subjective nature of abnormality.

-- 2) Be able to articulate general principles of clinical treatment. - 3) Demonstrate critical thinking skills regarding controversies in the field. - 4) Demonstrate knowledge of general areas of psychopathology (e.g., anxiety, depression).

-COVID-19 Considerations: Be aware that anything about the syllabus may change depending on evolving realities associated with the current pandemic.
-In general, you can expect that coursework scheduling will remain constant under normal circumstances.
-However, due to outside forces beyond the control of faculty and/or staff at LCSC, schedule and delivery modalities may change throughout the semester.
+- 1) Be able to articulate the contextual and subjective nature of abnormality. - 2) Be able to articulate general principles of clinical treatment. - 3) Demonstrate critical thinking skills regarding controversies in the field. - 4) Demonstrate knowledge of general areas of psychopathology (e.g., anxiety, depression).
+COVID-19 Considerations: Be aware that anything about the syllabus may change depending on evolving realities associated with the pandemic.
+In general, you can expect that coursework scheduling will remain consistent under normal circumstances.
+However, due to outside forces beyond the control of faculty and/or staff at LCSC, schedule and delivery modalities could change.
 While course times and meeting days should remain the same (excluding class cancellations), delivery modalities (face-to-face, virtual remote, online, etc.) may change due to extenuating circumstances.
 When circumstances warrant, assignment due dates or changes to assignments may be made.
 I will communicate such changes with students in a timely manner.
 Examples of extenuating circumstances include, but are not limited to: inclement weather, natural disaster, localized power outages, local or state directives, or instructor obligations (e.g., community or college service, professional development, injury/illness, etc.).

-At any point in the semester if you develop symptoms of COVID-19 or any other communicable illness, do not attend any of your classes in person and contact the LCSC Student Health Center right away: (208) 792-2251.
-Please email me right away, so that we can adjust your participation as needed.
+If you develop symptoms of COVID-19 or any other communicable illness, do not attend any of your classes in person and contact the LCSC Student Health Center right away: (208) 792-2251.
+Please also email me right away, so that we can adjust your participation as needed.
 While this isn't new territory anymore, let's all do our best to be patient and understand that if things don't always go exactly as planned, we will try to creatively problem-solve any issues that arise.
 We will also periodically check-in with each other to see how things are working for everyone and readjust as necessary.
 Our flexibility and understanding in this ongoing, fluid process will help make this semester a success!
 Please check your LCSC email account at least once every day.
 It is the major way I communicate with you between class meetings.
 A note to persons with disabilities: If you need course adaptations or accommodations because of a disability, if you have emergency medical information to share with me, or if you need special arrangements in case the building must be evacuated, please make an appointment with me as soon as possible.
 My office location, office hours, phone number, and email address are noted above.
 I'm also happy to work with Accessibility Services here on the LCSC campus.
+Grading: